MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Troubleshooting-HTTP-Error-500.21-Internal-Server-Error-ASPNETCore-Handler.md

 ## Resolution
 This error can occur if the AspNetCoreModule is not installed properly in IIS on the computer that is running the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)].
-The AspNetCoreModule is installed with Microsoft .NET Core - Windows Server Hosting package or Microsoft .NET Core SDK.
-You only need one of these programs.
-You can get this error if neither of these programs has been fully installed or the installation has been damaged.
+The AspNetCoreModule is installed with the Microsoft .NET Core Windows Server Hosting bundle.
+You can get this error if this has been not been fully installed or the installation has been damaged in some way.

-To resolve this issue, check the installed programs on the computer, and try the following:
+To resolve this issue, open **Programs and Features** in Control Panel and check whether Microsoft .NET Core Windows Server Hosting is installed.
+Then, try one of the following:

--   If neither Microsoft .NET Core - Windows Server Hosting nor Microsoft .NET Core SDK is not installed, download and install one of the from [Microsoft .NET Core - Windows Server Hosting package](http://go.microsoft.com/fwlink/?LinkId=798480) or [Download .NET Core](https://www.microsoft.com/net/download/core).
+-   If it is not installed, download and install it from [Microsoft .NET Core - Windows Server Hosting package](https://aka.ms/dotnetcore.2.0.0-windowshosting).

--   If either Microsoft .NET Core - Windows Server Hosting or Microsoft .NET Core SDK is installed, repair them.
-In Control Panel, open **Programs and Features**, select the program, select **Change**, and then select **Repair**.
+-   If it is installed, repair it from **Programs and Features**, by selecting it, choosing **Change**, and then choosing **Repair**.

 ## See Also